Skip County Banner Bookmark and Share

 • First Source Program

-The First Source Program was developed to link Alameda County residents with employment opportunities provided through the County's relationships with businesses, including contracts that have been awarded to vendors through the competitive process, and economic development activity in the County.
+The First Source Program was developed to link Alameda County residents with employment opportunities provided through the County's relationships with businesses, including contracts that have been awarded to suppliers through the competitive process, and economic development activity in the County.
 The First Source Program allows the County to create and sustain these connections.
 Learn more...

 • Reporting